abstratt/sandbox/README.md

 ### Development challenges

 Some of the projects here were created in the course of development challenges.
-If you want to see how I tackled them, or are looking for some simple examples of functional code to learn Java, these may be helpful.
+If you want to see how I tackled them, or are looking for some simple examples of functioning code to learn Java or Kotlin, these may be helpful.
 If you have any questions, just open an issue.

 - [n-queens](https://github.com/abstratt/sandbox/tree/n-queens) - the classic n-queens problem with a twist
 - [graphs](https://github.com/abstratt/sandbox/tree/graphs) - graph walking